bkownacki1/CS3398-Kree-F2019/README.txt

       - Using the Google Maps API seemed really simple at first, yet I could not get it to work no matter what I tried.
 I ended up scrapping my attempt to add a map to my own HTML file and just using the one on the app's homepage.
 After I started using the app on the homepage I made a lot more progress and learned a lot more about JavaScript and the Maps API.

     David:
+      - Adding the javascript code to validate and gather the user input went well.
+Only downside is that it took a bit longer than I wanted.

     Jesse: